On arithmetic of the superspecial locus: Trace formula for groups of compact type

 \begin{remark} Using either the results of G.~Prasad \cite{prasad:s-volume} on the volumes of fundamental domains or the results of Shimura \cite{shimura:euler} on the exact mass formulas, one can determine the term $a(G_\pi)$ explicitly.
 The orbital integral $O_\pi(\varphi_\pi)$ is purely local in nature, that is, it is expressed as the product of the local orbital integrals $O_\pi(\varphi_{\pi,v})$.
 There is also a similar local description as in (\ref{eq:975}).
 Using this description, it is not hard to show that the local integral integral $O_\pi(\varphi_{\pi,v})$ is equal to $1$ for almost all finite places.
-We also like to know whether after shrinking the level subgroups $U_N$ at these bad places, each local orbital integral in bad places becomes 1 or becomes easily computable.
+We were wondering whether after shrinking the level subgroups $U_N$ at these bad places, each local orbital integral in bad places becomes 1 or becomes an easily computable term.
 Nevertheless, we continue to study the global term $|\Delta_f(\pi)|.$ \end{remark}